Asian shares skid despite US economic stimulus deal

 In the bond market, the yield on the 10-year Treasury was at 0.93%, down slightly from 0.94% late Friday.

-The dollar slipped to 103.29 Japanese yen from 103.32 yen on Friday.
+The dollar rose to 103.38 Japanese yen from 103.32 yen on Friday.
 The dollar’s prolonged weakness against the yen prompted Prime Minister Yoshihide Suga to warn that the government did not want to see the dollar-yen rate fall below 100 yen.